segp-uob/segp/dev/Worksheets/0_gettingstarted.md

 ## Node & npm

+You can install node and npm directly on your system or follow the alternative below:

 > ### Alternative to using pure node/npm installation:
 > An alternative to using just node / npm, is a little wrapper software that allows for easy
 > installation and switching between different node versions.